 "David Ortiz, who was shot two years ago, is now Babe Ruth,” Cowherd said.
 "Last time I saw a guy like this it was Barry Bonds.
 But sports is about storytelling and hero worship and cool nicknames and fanaticism.
 Fans get mad when you derail that ...
 The story of David Ortiz hitting .733 — about as believable as Big Foot.”

-"You couldn't be more wrong about him," Lester said about Ortiz.
-"You really haven't seen the power numbers spike up or anything like that.
-He's just become more of a complete hitter.
-It's not like he's going out there at 37 and all of a sudden he's hitting 50 homers and driving in 140 ...
+"You couldn't be more wrong," Lester said about Ortiz.
+"You really haven't seen the power numbers spike up.
+He's really just become a more complete hitter.
+It's not like he's all of a sudden hitting 50 homers and driving in 140.
 He's done it the right way for a long time."

 Lester, of course, was accused of cheating during the World Series too, after a St. Louis Cardinals prospect pointed out a green glob on the pitcher's glove during Game 1.
 The Cardinals didn't care.
 MLB didn't take action.
 And it was pretty much forgotten about by the end of Game 2.